• Skip to primary navigation

 Storage

-Store leftover bread pudding salted caramel sauce in separate in an airtight containers in the refrigerator for up to three days.
-Just don't store it sitting in your cast iron skillet (hey, it has happened).
+Store leftover bread pudding and salted caramel sauce in separate in an airtight containers in the refrigerator for up to three days.
+Just don't store it sitting in your cast iron skillet or it will rust.

 Reheat in 300°F oven for about 10 minutes or until warm inside.
 Reheat the caramel sauce in a shallow metal bowl place over a saucepan with simmering water inside (basically a double boiler) until warmed.